temporalio/documentation/docs/reference/metrics.md

 ### `workflow_task_replay_latency`

-Time it takes to catch up on replaying a Workflow Task in milliseconds.
+Time to catch up on replaying a Workflow Task in milliseconds.

 - Type: Histogram
 - Available in: Core, Go, Java